 Department of Motor Vehicles

 Your legal team could call the Department of Motor Vehicles (DMV) to request information about the driver if anyone wrote down the license plate number.
-Law enforcement might also have asked the DMV for the results of a license plate search.
+Law enforcement might also have asked the DMV for the license plate search results.

 Residents and Business Owners

-Anyone living or working near the scene of the accident could provide helpful information.
+Anyone living or working near the accident scene could provide helpful information.
 Your legal team can speak with the residents and business owners in the community for details regarding the driver or their car.
 It’s possible someone knows who the person is or saw what happened.

 Injured in a Hit and Run Accident?
 Call Hach & Rose, LLP